-- A. A basic systematic understanding of civil liability legal principles concerning the provision of medical treatment by individual healthcare providers, institutional providers, and managed care organizations. - B. Further honed legal analysis and writing abilities, through: - 1.
+- A. A basic systematic understanding of: - 1.
+Civil liability legal principles concerning the provision of medical treatment by: (a) individual healthcare providers, (b) institutional providers, and (c) managed care organizations. - 2.
+State licensure of individual providers and healthcare facilities, as well as the relationship among licensure, credentialing, accreditation, and certification. - 3.
+Key federal statutes and regulations concerning access and quality, including: EMTALA, HIPAA, ADA, and Medicare COPs. - B. Further honed legal analysis and writing abilities, through: - 1.
 Exposure to and critique of legal arguments in judicial opinions, legislative reports, and scholarly writing - 2.
 Participation in classroom discussion and group-based exercises - 3.
 Completion of and feedback on weekly problems - 4.
 Completion of and feedback on a written midterm examination - 5.
 Completion of and feedback on a written final examination - C. Integration of material learned in other classes, such as: business organizations, civil procedure, contracts, evidence, statutory interpretation, and torts.

-III.
+IV.
 Required Materials